thetransistor/OpenWest2016/readme.md

 - Set Brightness
 	- Use Up and Down to select the brightness you would like
 	- Press Button 1 to save the selected brightness

+##Troubleshooting
+- Text freezes or disappears
+	- Low Batteries - Replace the batteries